|

 charged, be put to death.

-4. If he satisfy the elders to impose a fine
+4. If it satisfy the elders impose a fine of

-5. If a judge try a case, reach a decision, and present his judgement
+judge try a case, reach a decision, and present his judgement in writing; if

-in writing; if later error shall appear in his decision, and it be through his
+later error shall appear in his decision, and it be through his own fault, then

-own fault, then he shall pay twelve times the fine set by him in the case, and
+he shall pay twelve times the fine set by him in the case, and he shall be

 stolen article from him shall be